-The DM Facility is operated as a run of river facility.
+The facility is operated as a run of river facility.
 Reservoir level is maintained by means of a pond level control system.
 The project is required to maintain a minimum flow of 22 cfs (7Q10) or project inflow, whichever is less.
 The DM Facility is located immediately downstream of Green Mountain Power Company’s Taftsville Hydroelectric Project (FERC #2490) and upstream of the United States Army Corps of Engineers Hartland flood control dam.
 Since the DM project is a run of river project, available river flow for the DM project is determined by discharge from the Taftsville project.

-July 27, 2015: LIHI Executive Director Michael J. Sale, using authority delegated from the LIHI Governing Board and a full review of the Application Reviewer’s report and all public comments and additional materials provided by the Applicant, has determined that the Downer’s Mill Hydroelectric Project (FERC No. 5195-001) satisfies the LIHI Certification Criteria.
+July 27, 2015: LIHI Executive Director Michael J. Sale, using authority delegated from the LIHI Governing Board and a full review of the Application Reviewer’s report and all public comments and additional materials provided by the Applicant, has determined that the Downer’s Mills Hydroelectric Project (FERC No. 5195-001) satisfies the LIHI Certification Criteria.
 The Downer’s Mill certification is effective as of March 3, 2015 for a five (5) year term, which will expire on March 3, 2020, with the following conditions:

 - Condition satisfied in 2015.
 Condition 1.
 The facility owner shall cooperate with the Vermont Agency of Natural Resources (VANR) in scheduling and completing a flow demonstration study for the bypassed reach to determine an appropriately protective minimum flow for aquatic habitat support.
 The outcome of the study, including VANR recommendations, shall be reported to LIHI within 90 days of the issuance of LIHI certification.
 Since this certification is being granted without the minimum bypass flow having been deemed appropriately protective by the resource agencies, LIHI may withdraw certification if it determines that the owner is failing to make a good faith effort to cooperate with the resource agencies in determining a final minimum bypass flow.
 Any increase in the bypass minimum flow to meet the appropriately protective standard shall be implemented within 14 days of receipt of the VANR recommendation.